Blood on the Dance Floor: HIStory in the Mix: Packaging, release and promotion

 The 23-page album booklet contains the lyrics to "Blood on the Dance Floor", "Stranger in Moscow" and "HIStory".
 The eight remixes from HIStory are given additional titles such as "Flyte Tyme Remix" and "Tee's In-House Club Mix".
 The booklet contains many images from the HIStory World Tour and Ghosts film.
 Towards the end of the booklet, Jackson pays respect to friends such as Elizabeth Taylor and Elton John, his family, employees and fans.

 The album was released by Epic Records on May 20, 1997.
 HIStory on Film, Volume II was released on the same day—a video collection of Jackson's music videos and television performances from the HIStory era of 1995–1997.
-By Jackson's prior standards, it was not widely promoted upon release.
+Compared to other Jackson albums, it was not widely promoted.
 The New York Times described the US promotional effort as "subdued", creating "hardly a sound" and "perplexing to many people in the industry".
-Jackson's label Epic Records, refuted allegations they were not promoting the album sufficiently in the United States, saying, "We are completely behind the album...Michael is certainly one of our superstars and is treated as such...We just went into this one with our global hats on".
+Jackson's label, Epic Records, refuted allegations they were not promoting the album sufficiently in the United States, saying, "We are completely behind the album ...
+Michael is certainly one of our superstars and is treated as such ...
+We just went into this one with our global hats on."
 The New York Times acknowledged that promotion was stronger internationally, where Jackson had more commercial force and popularity.
 Jackson effectively no longer needed the US market to have a hit record.
 By June 1997, only ten percent of sales from Jackson's prior studio album came from within the United States.